sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 If you were to get an activation error, either open a support ticket [here](https://wordpress.org/support/plugin/the-seo-framework-extension-manager) or contact your host and ask them to upgrade PHP to a stable version.

-= The layout of the extensions page just doesn't look right, why? = Because the extensions page has been completely written in [state-of-the-art experimental CSS](https://drafts.csswg.org/css-flexbox/), it's possible not all browsers act alike.
+= The layout of the extensions page just doesn't look right, why? = This plugin has been tested against many browsers with the help of [BrowserStack](https://www.browserstack.com/).
+Because the extensions page has been completely written in [state-of-the-art experimental CSS](https://drafts.csswg.org/css-flexbox/), it's possible not all browsers act alike.
 Although everything should always fit perfectly; if you do find any issue, please state your browser and operating system and tell me where the issue resides.
 Thanks!